I have had quite churning last few days. I read ‘If’ by Rudyard Kipling

 he must have observed blatant racism around him.
 He was privy to better version of

 humanity but he failed.
-Also, as a gifted writer he could have eviscerated Indian society
+Also, as a incisive writer he could have eviscerated Indian society

 into all its worth with the kind of empathy that was evident in Jungle Book.
 He